-In order to discover why educational robots are not widely used, we first conducted a review of previous research studies that have used robots with children with ASC or LD.
-The characteristics of these studies and the systems that they used were annotated, compared, and analysed, contrasting also with the researchers' previous experience using robots in Special Education Schools (Aslam et al., 2016; Galvez Trigo and Brown, 2014; Hedgecock et al., 2014; Standen et al., 2014b, 2014c).
-For this analysis, we extracted information about the robot used and its type (humanoid or non-humanoid) and checked its commercial availability and price when relevant, the user group chosen, the control devices that were necessary to operate the robot, who was the person controlling it, the availability of an interface for the final users, and finally, the type of activities included during the study.
-The results of this analysis can be seen in Table 2, and enabled us to compare the different systems used based on those factors.
+In order to discover why educational robots are not widely used, a review of previous research studies that have used robots with children with ASC or LD was first conducted.
+The characteristics of these studies and the systems that they used were annotated, compared, and analysed (Aslam et al., 2016; Galvez Trigo and Brown, 2014; Hedgecock et al., 2014; Standen, Brown, Hedgecock, et al., 2014; Standen, Brown, Roscoe, et al., 2014).
+For this analysis, information was extracted regarding: the robot used and its type (humanoid or non-humanoid); its commercial availability and price where relevant; the target user group participating in the study; the control devices that were used to operate the robot; who controlled the robot; , the availability of an interface for the final users; and finally, the type of activities included during the study.
+The results of this analysis can be seen in Table 2 and discussion of the findings is given in section 4.
 Once these data were collated, a series of informal interviews were conducted with Special Education teachers in schools situated in Spain and the United Kingdom.